fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/overview-of-fusioncharts-net-viz.md

 - **Visualization** - The visualization module of FusionCharts.NET allows you to render the chart with functional and cosmetic configurations, after receiving the data from the data engine.

-To help understand better refer to the illustration below:
+To understand this better, refer to the illustration below:

 <img src="{% site.BASE_URL %}/images/architecture-diagram-fusioncharts-net.png" alt="Data Markers" width="700" height="420">